cyberwh15ky/Cyberlearn/Case_Follow-up_範例.md

 > Response:

 > This falls within the scope of account suspension.
+The user has already offboarded.
 > Therefore, a random password has been set, and we will not retain any record of the random password.
 > FYI: